 AI doesn’t build trust across a team over months.
 AI doesn’t read the room in a planning meeting and realize the real problem isn’t the estimate, it’s that people don’t believe in the project.
 AI doesn’t tell a PM that the deadline is unrealistic and hold the line.

 But AI does make small teams more productive.
 And when small teams are more productive, companies start asking why they need so many managers.
 The ratio shifts.
-Where you had one EM for five or six engineers, now it’s eight.
+Where there used to be one EM for five or six engineers, now it’s eight.
 Ten.
 Twelve.
 The scope grew but the support didn’t.

 That’s the actual pressure.
 Not “AI replaces managers.”
 Just “we need fewer of them, and the ones we keep do more.”

-Combine that with the IC career track getting better, real Staff and Principal roles with real compensation, and you’ve got a situation where the best engineers don’t need management to advance.
+Combine that with the IC career track getting better, real Staff and Principal roles with real compensation, and the best engineers don’t need management to advance anymore.
 The people who want to be EMs used to be the best engineers who also cared about people.
 Now some of them are choosing Staff instead.
-I don’t blame them.
+Hard to blame them.

 The player-coach myth

-I keep hearing “player-coach” as if it’s aspirational.
-Like we should all want to be the EM who also ships features.
+“Player-coach” gets thrown around as if it’s aspirational.
+Like every EM should want to also ship features.

-I’ve been a player-coach.
-It means you do both jobs badly.
-You context-switch between a PR review and a difficult conversation about someone’s performance.
-You write code in the gaps between meetings, which means you write code in 25-minute windows, which means you write bad code.
-Or you stay up late to get the focused time, which means you burn out faster.
+In practice, player-coaching means doing both jobs badly.
+Context-switching between a PR review and a difficult conversation about someone’s performance.
+Writing code in 25-minute windows between meetings, which means writing bad code.
+Or staying up late to get the focused time, which means burning out faster.

-I’m not saying it can’t work.
-In early-stage startups, in small teams, when the scope is tight, sure.
+It can work in early-stage startups, in small teams, when the scope is tight.
 But in a 40-person org with multiple squads?
-If your EM is regularly shipping features, something is wrong with your staffing, not right with your EM.
+If the EM is regularly shipping features, something is wrong with the staffing, not right with the EM.

 The hard problems don’t change